MGijon/Learning-Python/README.md

    Differents examples od diferent kinds of graphics for many sources.

-...*Histograms : examples of some kinds of histograms.
+* Histograms : examples of some kinds of histograms.

-...*Image : examples of image manipulation.
+* Image : examples of image manipulation.

-...*Pyplot : examples with Pyplot library.
+* Pyplot : examples with Pyplot library.

-...*Seaborn : examples with Seaborn library.
+* Seaborn : examples with Seaborn library.